The reign of ransomware: How to protect your business from the ransomware onslaught

 Imagine the following scenario: you’ve arrived at your desk to get your working week started, you attempt to start up your computer but your computer has now become compromised by a ransomware attack.
 Unfortunately, this is a scenario that has become much too familiar to businesses and individuals, globally.

 Recently we have seen an alarming number of ransomware attacks – like WannaCry, MacRansom and the latest, Petya – send shockwaves throughout the entire security world.
-Ransomware is a form of malware that infects devices, networks, and data centres.
+Ransomware is a form of malware that infects devices, networks, and data centers.
 The aim of ransomware is to prevent the use of these devices until the organisation pays a ransom in exchange to have the system unlocked.

 Company documents, employee and client privacy is a top priority for organisations so they need to ensure they are prepared and ready in case a ransomware was to strike.
 With cybercrime costing Australians $1 billion every year, private enterprises and public entities are looking for additional ways to better protect information and preserve the integrity of their data.